ARDVARC/ARDVARC/README.md

 6. Assign someone to review and complete your pr
 7. Bother them until it goes through

+## General coding policy
+- When creating a new computational capability (rotation matrix, least squares estimator, filtering, etc.) please make a completely new
+function properly named to make re-use easier in the future. **If you think someone might use it somewhere else make it a function!**
+- Try to comment, we will be going over each others code frequently and it can be hard to follow otherwise.

 ## Vector and Frame Naming Convention
 #### Vectors
 * `vec_a2b_in_frame`